ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

 2. It started the Redis Docker image
 3. It Created proxy containers for the backend and frontend.
 4. It Created a Docker network and added all of the containers to it.
-5. It added environment variables for the `redis` connection string.
+5. It added environment variables for the `redis` connection string (including the correct Host and Port that `tye` generated)

 The Tye extension will show the running services:
 ![Tye Extension](img/2022-01-23-11-49-54.png)